Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *A push button have been added to the project to allow an alternative mode of printing that mimicks the use of a real printer with a roll of paper: printings are buffered as long as a the push button is not pressed briefly, wich gives a signal of "paper cutting" to the decoder.
 This allows printing banners for games that allows this*

+The pinout have been modified in consequence.
+The SOUT pin have been moved to D5 to allow direct pin compatibility with this other project: https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer.
+It is recommanded to add an LED at pin D13 to allow the Arduino to indicate flashing and acknowledgement of the manual press button action.

 ![](./images/Arduino_pinout.png)

 # How to use the Game Boy Printer paper emulation ?

+Two modes of use:

+###Automatic mode

 - Copy paste game boy serial data obtained from https://github.com/mofosyne/arduino-gameboy-printer-emulator into Entry_file.txt
 - Open Octave/Matlab code "Main_Decoder.m"